mehhdiii/Extended-Kalman-Filter-Algorithm/README.md

 # The Extended Kalman Filter
 The repository impliments Extended Kalman filter algorithm for a non-linear system given observations from a radar.
-The description for the system, EKF algorithm and simulation steps and results can be found in the [report](Report/report.pdf)
+The description for the system, EKF algorithm and simulation steps can be found in the [report](Report/report.pdf)

-##$ Working and results
+## Working and results
 The Filter tracks a non-linear object given the range and angle of the object obtained from the Radar.
 The results of the filter are given in the figure below:

 ![EKF results](results.jpg)